Deep Learning for Android Malware Defenses: a Systematic Literature Review: Results Analysis

 As illustrated in Fig.~\ref{fig:RQ2featurecategories}, extracted features can be summarized into 13 categories, indicating the diversity of raw feature types.
 Note that many studies may combine multiple types of features in order to accurately represent a malicious application.

-As can be observed from Fig.~\ref{fig:RQ2featurecategories}, semantic features are the most occurring.
-API calls (55.3 percent) and permissions (51.5 percent) have been the most frequently used feature types, accounting for well over half of primary studies.
-A possible explanation for this might be that API calls and permissions carry sufficient semantics and that risk ones usually result in dangerous or malicious behavior.
+As can be observed from Fig.~\ref{fig:RQ2featurecategories}, semantic features are the most common.
+API calls (55.3\%) and permissions (51.5\%) have been the most frequently used feature types, accounting for well over half of primary studies.
+A possible explanation for this might be that API calls and permissions carry sufficient semantics and that the risk API calls and permissions usually result in dangerous or malicious behavior.
 Other types of semantic information extracted from the decompiled code such as filtered intents and app components are also used by a large number of primary studies.
-There are also 13 primary studies (10 percent) using program graphs like Control Flow Graph (CFG) and Data Flow Graph (DFG) to represent an application when analyzing Android malware.
+There are also 13 primary studies (10\%) using program graphs like Control Flow Graph (CFG) and Data Flow Graph (DFG) to represent an application when analyzing Android malware.
 Apart from the semantic information extracted from decompressed APK, we find eight recent studies leverage app metadata such as icons and app descriptions for the subsequent analysis.

 Although the aforementioned features are usually extracted via static analysis, we discover two distinct dynamic features.
 18 primary studies employ Linux kernel system calls as extracted features to capture malicious behaviors.
 Unlike API calls, Linux kernel system calls are not dependent on the Android OS version, making them more resilient to malware evasion strategies~\cite{hou2016deep4maldroid}.
 Additionally, 14 primary studies examine characteristics associated with dynamic activities such as network access and memory dump.
 These observations from Fig.~\ref{fig:RQ2featurecategories} corroborate those from Fig.~\ref{fig:RQ2programanalysis}, indicating that static analysis is the most frequently occurring approach for program analysis.